-Third solution: Manage sound settings on your iPhone XS Max.
+Third solution: Manage sound settings to fix iPhone speaker not working issue.

 If the problem started after making some changes or customizing some apps, then invalid settings are likely to blame.
 There may be some enabled options that need to be disabled or the other way around.
 So that’s what you need to verify and re-configure, if needed.

 That said, check and disable Do Not Disturb feature on your iPhone XS Max.
 With DND enabled, calls, alerts, and notifications you get when your phone is locked are silenced unless you’ve set some exceptions.
 To make sure this isn’t what’s preventing your iPhone XS Max from rendering audio or sound outputs, turn DND off with these steps:

 - Tap Settings from the Home screen.

 - If Do Not Disturb is enabled, toggle the switch to disable the feature.